 Chris Fujiwara (2007) Defining Moments in Movies: The Greatest Films, Stars, Scenes and Events that Made Movie Magic Key Films—The book gave short descriptions of what it deemed to be key films along with key scenes, speeches, events, and persons.

 Curt Gathje (Ed.)
 (2010) Zagat The World's Best Movies...
 To Make Sure You Have Seen before Your Popcorn Runs Out—After skipping a year, the pocket-sized guides decided to join the trend of suggesting what we should do before something bad happens.
 The films make up a mainstream list that also leans highbrow.

-Gary Gerami (2010) Top 100 Horror Movies—The author selected his top horror films, largely avoiding slashers in favor of monster films from Universal and Hammer.
+Gary Gerani (2010) Top 100 Horror Movies—The author selected his top horror films, largely avoiding slashers in favor of monster films from Universal and Hammer.

-Gary Gerami (2011) Top 100 Sci-Fi Movies—The author selected his top science-fiction films in a popular leaning list, showing a love of cheese that Wallace (Gromit's friend) could admire.
+Gary Gerani (2011) Top 100 Sci-Fi Movies—The author selected his top science-fiction films in a popular leaning list, showing a love of cheese that Wallace (Gromit's friend) could admire.

-Gary Gerami (2012) Top 100 Fantasy Movies—In what is looking at an annual series, this book ranks fantasy films.
+Gary Gerani (2012) Top 100 Fantasy Movies—In what is looking at an annual series, this book ranks fantasy films.